 I am NOT a person who can survive on little sleep—I often joke that I wish I could survive on 6 hours of sleep a night…but it’s not how I was created.
 I am BIG on sleep as you all know, and I LOVE my sleep time rituals.

-Lack of sleep is truly the hardest part of motherhood for me because I see how it affects my health as well as my relationship with my darling little ones and my husband.
+Sleep deprivation is truly the hardest part of motherhood because I see how it affects my health and my relationship with my darling little ones and my husband.
+There are so many sleepless nights when a new baby enters the picture.
 I’ve learned that it truly is a season of life—a messy but beautiful season.
-It’s honestly a short season but it seems like eternity in the middle of the night.
-Its ok to love your baby fiercely and also crave sleep—you aren’t alone in that emotion mama!
+It’s honestly a short season, but it seems like an eternity in the middle of the night.
+It’s ok to love your baby fiercely and also crave sleep—you aren’t alone in that emotion, mama!

-Baby sleep and baby schedules is a hot topic and one with lots of different opinions. 🤪 There isn’t a right or wrong way, just what works for you!
-I believe in comforting my babies, soothing my babies, and holding them but also laying a sleep foundation and creating an environment that helps my sweet babies thrive, because they need sleep just as much as mama needs sleep.
-I’ve found that just implementing a few simple newborn sleep tips has made all the difference.
+When it comes to newborn sleep schedules, there isn’t a wrong or best way, just what works for you!
+I believe in comforting my babies, soothing my babies, and holding them but also laying a sleep foundation and creating an environment that helps my sweet babies thrive because they need enough sleep just as much as mama needs sleep.
+I’ve found that implementing a simple newborn sleep routine has made all the difference.

-Hudson has been a great sleeper overall—in fact I don’t even like using that term “good” or “bad” when it comes to babies because they are all perfect and good!
+Hudson has been a great sleeper overall—in fact, I don’t even like using the term “good” or “bad” when it comes to babies because they are all perfect and good!